AbsaOSS/hyperdrive-trigger/README.md

 version=@project.version@
 # Enviroment where application will be running
 environment=Local
-# Maximum number of workflows that can be trigger in bulk (Default value 10)
+# Maximum number of workflows that can be triggered in bulk (Default value 10)
 application.maximumNumberOfWorkflowsInBulkRun=10
 ```
 ```